-Course M17.1

-Name of lecturer For contact details, see ESB website.
+Course M17.1 Name of lecturer For contact details, see ESB website.
 Prof. Yoany Beldarrain, Ph.D.

-Language of instruction English

-Credits (ECTS) 3 Total workload 90 hours (30 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 2 hours Examination/ Assessments consist of verbal and written continuous assessments (CA). type of assessment This module part is worth 80% of the entire module grade.
-Weighting of grade within programme 3/157 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: Students will apply extended business and economics-related terminology in scenarios and discussions.
+Language of English instruction Credits (ECTS) 3 Total workload 90 hours (30 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 2 hours Examination/ Assessments consist of verbal and written continuous assessments (CA). type of assessment This module part is worth 80% of the entire module grade.
+Weighting of grade within programme 3/157 Learning outcomes Upon completion of this course, participants will have developed the follow- ing competencies: Professional competencies: Students will apply extended business and economics-related terminology in scenarios and discussions.
 Students will integrate and demonstrate best practices for effective and ethical business communication skills when dealing with difficult professional situations.
 Students will demonstrate highly effective presentation skills.
-Methodological competencies: Students will discuss the impact of cultural dimensions and leadership styles on communication Students will analyze, synthesize and evaluate business communication cases using verbal and written business English.
+Methodological competencies: Students will discuss the impact of cultural dimensions and leadership styles on communication • Students will analyze, synthesize and evaluate business communication cases using verbal and written business English.
 Students will apply communication methods and techniques best suited for specific business scenarios.
-Social competencies: Students will apply networking and teambuilding skills within an intercultural context.
+Social competencies: • Students will apply networking and teambuilding skills within an intercul- tural context.
 Students will collaborate with peers from various cultural backgrounds to problem-solve business scenarios.
-Personal competencies: Students will confidently use the English language for different purposes, including business situations.
+Personal competencies: • Students will confidently use the English language for different purposes, including business situations.
 Students will attain the skills necessary to do an internship semester in an English-speaking programme.
 Course-specific contributions to AoL competency goals (CG 1-6) CG1: Assessment embedded, students write an academic, analytical essay about a business communication problem using a current event/case as example.
 They also present a relevant analysis verbally.
-CG2: Students collaborate in international teams and reflect on the different cultural dimensions and their impact on one 's behavior, preferences, communication style, leadership style, etc. Students also practice conflict resolution techniques and take several surveys to reflect on their contributions to the international team.
-CG3: Ethical business communication is discussed in connection to the analytical paper topic/case.
-For example, the VW emissions scandal and how the company communicated with stakeholders.
-Students use Redding ́s typology of unethical communication to discuss different cases.
+CG2: Students collaborate in international teams and reflect on the different cultural dimensions and their impact on one ́s behavior, preferences, com- munication style, leadership style, etc. Students also practice conflict resolu- tion techniques and take several surveys to reflect on their contributions to the international team.